moneybutton/yours-channels/docs/yours-lightning.md

 A HTLC between Alice (A) and Bob (B) expresses the following:

-> An output can be spent by B if he can present a secret within two day, or by
+> An output can be spent by B if he can present a secret within two days, or by
 > A after that.

-HTLC make payments routed through several untrusted third parties secure.
+HTLCs make payments routed through several untrusted third parties secure.
 They can be encoded by the following output script:

 ```